ResearchML/ImapctFault/README.md

 Acknowledgments
 Loosely inspired by the SAD tool in Ptidej

-- Detection of bug fixing and bug inducing commits
-Location: Folder Detection of Bugs
-Scripts: Contains the script used to extract the bugs
-Results: Contains the results of the bug information with the smells
-Evaluation: Contains the manual evaluation of the detection approach

-Getting Started
-Run the script 	Bug_InducingCommits.py to extract the bug information using Pydriller related to a specific project.
-Manual validation of commit inducing of Pydriller and comparison with szz results.

-- Extraction of bug topics.
-Approach: Combination of python script and manual analysis
-Results: Results of the topics and the manual validation Getting Started
-Input file of the commit messages ‘commit-messages.csv’.
-Download Mallet.
-Run the script “LDA_Latest.py” with the input file.
-Manual Validation and attribution of tags and keywords.

 - Data Analysis
 src: Contains the scripts used for the data analysis